machinelearningZH/simply-simplify-language/README.md

 - **Measuring text understandability is really helpful**.
 Early in our project, we realized the need for a quantitative metric to evaluate our outputs, such as comparing different prompts, models, and preprocessing steps.
 We developed and index for this purpose that we call the «Zürcher Verständlichkeits-Index» or «ZIX» 😉.
 We created the ZIX using a dataset of complex legal and administrative texts, as well as many samples of Einfache and Leichte Sprache.
 We trained a classification model to differentiate between complex and simple texts.
 By selecting the most significant model coefficients, we devised a formula to estimate a text's understandability.
 This pragmatic metric has been useful to us in practice.
 We plan to publish the code for it in the coming weeks.
 - Finally, **validating your results with your target audience is crucial**, especially for Leichte Sprache, which requires expert and user validation to be effective.

 ### How does the understandability score work?
-Please note that we consider the understandability index to be a pragmatic metric.
-We have found it to be useful in our pilot project.
-It seems to work well in practice for our context and administrative texts.
-The score takes into account sentence lengths, the [readability metrix RIX](https://hlasse.github.io/TextDescriptives/readability.html) as well as the occurrence of common words.
-At the moment the score does **not** take into account other language properties that are essential for Einfache or Leichte Sprache like use of passive voice, subjunctives, complex structures in short sentences etc. Be also aware that the mapping to CEFR levels A1 to C2 should also be considered as a rough and pragmatic approach that gives an *indication* which seems to work well in practice.
-However, it is by no means an ‘official’ or safe measure.

-As mention above the index assumes the Swiss `ss` in your texts rather than the German German `ß`.
-You'll get somewhat worse scores, if your text contains `ß`.
-The difference shouldn't be substantial.
-Nonetheless, we want you to be aware.
+- The score takes into account sentence lengths, the [readability metric RIX](https://hlasse.github.io/TextDescriptives/readability.html), the occurrence of common words and overlap with the standard CEFR vocabularies A1, A2 and B1.
+- At the moment the score does **not** take into account other language properties that are essential for e.g. [Einfache Sprache](https://de.wikipedia.org/wiki/Einfache_Sprache) (B1 or easier, similar to «Plain English») or [Leichte Sprache](https://de.wikipedia.org/wiki/Leichte_Sprache) (A2, A1, similar to «Easy English») like use of passive voice, subjunctives, negations, etc.

+> [!Note]
+> The index is slightly adjusted to Swiss German.
+Specifically we use `ss` instead of `ß` in our vocabulary lists.
+In practice this should not make a big difference.
+For High German text that actually contains `ß` the index will likely underestimate the understandability slightly with a difference of around 0.1.

 ### What does the score mean?
-- Texts with **scores below 13 will be really hard to understand** (this is classic «Behördendeutsch» or legal text territory...).
+- **Negative scores indicate difficult texts in the range of B2 to C2**.
+These texts will likely be **very hard to understand for many people** (this is classic «Behördendeutsch» or legal text territory...).
-- News, Wikipedia and many books have scores between 13 to 16.
-- Anything higher than 16: **You're on a good way.** 👍 Keep editing. **And validate with users!**
+- **Positive scores indicate a language level of B1 or easier**.

 ![](_imgs/zix_scores.jpg)